ChillingLiu/ChillingLiu.github.io/_pages/my_portfolio.md

 ---

 {% include base_path %}
+This page is an extension of my research experience and personal portfolios.

 # Research Projects
 # Computer Science
+## Chebyshev Encryption Scheme
+* Chebyshev polynomial based encryption scheme.
+  * [Chebyshev polynomial](https://en.wikipedia.org/wiki/Chebyshev_polynomials) can be expressed recursively, the sequence of chebyshev polynomial:
+  * 1
+  * Chebshev polynomial based encryption scheme is a chaotic and sensitive system.
+Algorithms for encryption and decryption:
+  * 2
+  * You may notice we assume the keys to be extremely large, to address this in real-world computer, we used Square-and-product procedure to calculate the Chebyshev polynomial by matrix power, and express the large number to binary representation.
+  * 3
+  * 4
+  * 5
+  * Since the system is very sensitive, we used GNU Multiple Precision Arithmetic Library (GMP[https://gmplib.org]) to increase the arithmetic precision in C/C++.
+Specifically, we used the MPZ and MPF data structure for storing interger and floating numbers respectively.
+  * We introduced 2 variables, the number of significant digits of plaintexts (length, l), and the number of correct digits of the arithmetical calculations (precision, m).
+As the experiments showed below, the system only succeed when the l and m is somehow balanced.
+  * 6
+  * In real-world senarios, the encryption has 2 methods, symmetric block cipering, and using an enveloping technique for large plaintexts, the detailed example can be seen in our paper.
+  * A common attack to the system is [Bergamo's attack](https://arxiv.org/abs/cs/0411030).
+  * 7
+  * To perform the Bergamo's attack in computer, I used the [MPFR](https://www.mpfr.org/) library for high precision trignometric functions.
+  * We assessed the Bergamo's attack with detailed numerical example and discussed the effectiveness of it under certain conditions in the paper.
+  * I wrote the manuscript with my supervisor and submitted the paper as the first author, [prefrint here](https://www.preprints.org/manuscript/202412.0745/v1).
+  * You can find codes and detailed explanation [here](https://github.com/ChillingLiu/Chebyshev-Polynomial-based-Cryptosystem).

 ## Polynomial Reduction
 * Programming Reduction for NP-Complete problem: 3-Coloring.
   * Algorithm for converting 3-Coloring to 3-SAT.